fuelviews/laravel-sabhero-articles/README.md

 ### 1. Attach to Filament Panel

-Add the SabHero Article plugin to your Filament panel provider:
+Add the SAB Hero Articles plugin to your Filament panel provider:

 ```php
 use Fuelviews\SabHeroArticle\Facades\SabHeroArticle;